 Dorsal (upper) surface mid to dark brown or pinkish brown with a series of irregular large blotches.
 Blotches are usually pale cream to yellow/brown, sometimes with a dark brown edge.
 Flanks are light grey to grey brown with blotches of a similar appearance to those on the back, Some individuals also have black and white markings above the shoulders.
 Belly colour ranges from yellow to a vivid reddish pink, sometimes with dark flecks.
 Throat cream, often with dark flecks.
 A yellow, black edged ‘tear drop’ is present below each eye.
 Robust skink have blunt snouts and large dark eyes.
 The base of the tail is very thick and tapers abruptly.

 Over 33 years (Mike Chillingworth personal communuication, 2019).

-Once widespread throughout the North Island, robust skink are now confined to a few islands from the Bay of Plenty to Aupouri Peninsula.
+Once widespread throughout the North Island, robust skinks only survived on islands which have never had introduced mammals.
+They are now confined to a few islands from the Coromandel to Aupouri Peninsula.

 Ecology and habitat

 Robust skinks are a strictly nocturnal species which emerges at dusk to forage, although gravid females have been known to sun-bask during the day.
 They will forage in the open at night and rely on crypsis / camouflage to avoid predation, but quickly retreat to cover or into deep leaf litter when disturbed.

 Robust skinks are vulnerable to water loss through the skin so prefer areas of higher humidity which are thermally stable.
 During the day robust skinks inhabit thick leaf litter, or hide under rocks, logs, and seabird burrows in low coastal forest.
 They have also been found inhabiting native iceplant (Disphyma australe) and umbrella sedge (Cyperus ustulatus) in more open areas.

 Largely unknown, but considered to be solitary and territorial.